Pertti Palmroth

-Pertti Pauli llmari Palmroth (August 12, 1931 – March 29, 2020) was a Finnish shoe designer and shoe manufacturer specialized in the design of high quality women's shoes and boots.
+Pertti Pauli llmari Palmroth (August 12, 1931 – March 29, 2020) was a Finnish shoe designer.

 Career

-Pertti Palmroth was born in 1931 in Pirkkala.
-His parents were shoe manufacturer Pentti Palmroth and his wife Alli Mandell.
-With the objective to learn the technical side of footwear, Pertti and his older brother Juhani Palmroth travelled to Northampton, UK, where they both graduated as footwear technicians.
-After England, they studied one year in Technische Schuhfachschule von Pirmasens in Germany In England Pertti Palmroth was impressed by the world of haute couture and he decided to specialize in the design of high quality women's shoes and boots.

-After they came back to Finland Pertti Palmroth began designing women's shoes and boots in his fathers factory.
-At the age of 21 he designed his first own shoe in the autumn of 1952 for the Miss Universum contestant Miss Finland Armi Kuusela.
-Armi Kuusela was that year the first Finnish contestant to win the Miss Universe title.
-After the victory the Viva sandals became a hit in Finland.
 In the early 1960s Pertti Palmroth took his collection that was made in his fathers factory and travelled to Sweden, France, the US and Canada and many other countries.
 At the time it was a risky venture.
 But the collection was received well, Products were sold to designer Christian Dior in Paris, appeared in the US Vogue and the shoes were sold in department stores like Bloomingdales, Bergdorf Goodman, Saks Fifth Avenue, Harrods and many boutiques all over Europe and North America.

 A new factory was built in Waalwijk in the Netherlands for the international market, and it served as a base for the sales to Western Europe and North America.

-After his father Pentti Palmroth died in the fall of 1968, the two sons Juhani and Pertti ran the factories together, but later decided to divide the factories.
-In 1969 Pertti Palmroth began his work as CEO of Hämeen kenkätehdas Oy (later Hamken Oy) and built a new shoe factory in Tampere.
-In 1972 he created a brand called Palmroth Original.
-From 1976 onwards his designs were sold under the Pertti Palmroth label.
-He used his signature as his brand logo.
-His wife Hannele also worked with him in the company and designed hand bags.
-The shoes were sold to places like Bloomingdales in New York.